- ACRONYMS AND DEFINITIONS

 - REVERSING P2Y12 INHIBITORS

-- Platelet transfusions are often given to patients on clopidogrel and prasugrel because it is plausible that replacing the inactivated platelets with new platelets will restore normal coagulation.
-Ticagrelor on the other hand, may unbind itself from native platelets and bind the transfused platelets.
-The ticagrelor PI states that platelet transfusions did not reverse the antiplatelet effect of ticagrelor in healthy volunteers and is unlikely to be of clinical benefit in patients with bleeding.
-[15,28,29,30]
+- Ticagrelor reversibly binds platelets, which means it can unbind native platelets and bind transfused ones.
+The ticagrelor prescribing information states that platelet transfusions did not reverse the antiplatelet effect of ticagrelor in healthy volunteers and is unlikely to be of clinical benefit in patients with bleeding.

-- A monoclonal antibody fragment has been developed that binds ticagrelor.
+- A monoclonal antibody fragment called bentracimab has been developed that binds ticagrelor and inactivates it.
 In a phase 1 study of healthy volunteers published in 2019, it immediately and completely reversed the effects of ticagrelor.
-[PMID 30883047]
+[PMID 30883047].
+It has not yet received FDA-approval.

 - PLATELET FUNCTION MONITORING

-- The ARCTIC study compared platelet function monitoring to no monitoring in patients (n=2440) undergoing coronary stenting.
-Patients were treated with aspirin + clopidogrel or prasugrel.
-Platelet-function monitoring was performed during the first month of treatment and patients with high reactivity received additional doses of medication.
-The study found no benefit of platelet function monitoring for the composite outcome of death, myocardial infarction, stent thrombosis, stroke, or urgent revascularization at one year after stent implantation.
+- The ARCTIC study compared platelet function monitoring to no monitoring in patients (n=2440) treated with aspirin + clopidogrel or prasugrel after coronary stenting.
+Platelet function monitoring was performed during the first month of therapy, and patients with high reactivity received additional doses of medication.
+The study found no benefit of monitoring for a composite outcome of death, myocardial infarction, stent thrombosis, stroke, or urgent revascularization at one year.
 [PMID 23121439]

-- The ANTARCTIC study compared platelet function monitoring to no monitoring in patients (n=877) aged ≥ 75 years who underwent coronary stenting for acute coronary syndrome.
-Patients were treated with aspirin + clopidogrel or prasugrel.
-Platelet-function monitoring was performed during the first month of therapy, and patients with high reactivity had their prasugrel dose increased while patients with low reactivity were switched to clopidogrel.
-The study found no benefit of platelet function monitoring for the composite outcome of cardiovascular death, myocardial infarction, stroke, stent thrombosis, urgent revascularization, and bleeding after one year of follow-up.
+- The ANTARCTIC study compared platelet function monitoring to no monitoring in patients (n=877) 75 years and older treated with aspirin + prasugrel after coronary stenting for ACS.
+Platelet function monitoring was performed during the first month of therapy, and patients with high reactivity had their prasugrel dose increased, while patients with low reactivity were switched to clopidogrel.
+The study found no benefit of platelet function monitoring for a composite outcome of cardiovascular death, myocardial infarction, stroke, stent thrombosis, urgent revascularization, and bleeding at one year.
 [PMID 27581531]

-- SUMMARY: There is no evidence that platelet function monitoring improves outcomes in patients receiving antiplatelet therapy for coronary stents
+- SUMMARY: There is no evidence that platelet function monitoring improves outcomes in patients receiving DAPT for coronary stents

 - DRUG INTERACTIONS